- About us

 ‘Tempo’ is derived from the Latin word ‘tempus’, meaning time.

-Structured products can define the participation rate, or pace, of an investor’s returns with reference to a stock market or other asset.
-We also intend to focus on the importance of ‘time’ in investments, and how time can be used to optimise the risk and return profile of structured products – which we think may be particularly pertinent and value-adding in the more challenging investment environment that many investment commentators suggest may now lie ahead.
+Structured products can define the participation rate, or pace, of an investor’s potential returns with reference to a stock market or other asset.
+We also intend to focus on the importance of ‘time’ in investments, and how time, in other words the duration of an investment term, can be used to optimise the risk and return profile of structured products – which we think may be particularly pertinent and value-adding in the more challenging investment environment that many investment commentators suggest may now lie ahead.

 And, of course, we work closely with our colleagues within Alpha Real Capital, TIME Investments.